benjamin-heasly/jupyter-hub-oauth-matlab/README.md

 # Thanks
 This image was inspired by the jupyterhub official [oauthenticator example](https://github.com/jupyterhub/oauthenticator/tree/master/example).
 Thanks!

-Thanks also to Michael Albert at Stanford for info, inspiration, starter code!
+Thanks also to Michael Perry at Stanford for info, inspiration, starter code!